 End / endgaining

-In the Alexander technique, the term ‘endgaining’ is used to refer to the process of going directly for an end, focusing purely on the goal we wish to attain and forcing ourselves towards it at any cost – irrespective of any harmful effects due to misuse of the self during the process, and without consideration of whether the means whereby used are best for the purpose.
+In the Alexander technique, the term ‘endgaining’ is used to refer to the process of going directly for an end, focusing purely on the goal we wish to attain and forcing ourselves towards it at any cost – irrespective of any harmful and destructive effects due to the misuse of the self while doing so, and without real consideration of whether the process or means whereby used is actually best for the purpose of achieving the particular goal.

 See other glossary terms and definitions.